WELCOME TO THE 2016-2017 WESTERN CAROLINA HUNTER PACE & TRAIL RIDE SERIES

 Attire, once similar to the formal hunt suits, has also become relaxed in this area.
 Over the past few years the Paces in this Series have totally dispensed with any dress requirements and there is even the annual Halloween costume contest where you might find all manner of strange creatures riding about!
 But normally, breeches and shirt, jeans and sweatshirt, slacks and tee-shirt, for examples, or basically any comfortable, neat, safe riding attire is fine.
 Likewise, the focus of your mount's attire should be on safety and comfort whether that means English, Western, a mixture, or something entirely different.

 A couple of REGULATIONS to keep in mind:

 A few general reminders:

 Normally I have all the paperwork for several days after events.
-The results will be posted on the Western Carolina Hunter Pace Series website, as soon as calculated - usually the night after the event.
+Results will be posted to the Western Carolina Hunter Pace Series website, once calculated - usually the night after the event.

 The event organizers are responsible for distribution of their event’s ribbons and should therefore be contacted directly if you place and your ribbon does not arrive in a timely manner.

 COMPETITORS, PLEASE TAKE FULL ADVANTAGE OF THE ELECTRONIC AGE WE ARE LIVING IN